KIT-IAI/SDM_KITModelViewer/README.md

 ## Application Examples
 * Creation of 3D CityGML buildings from OSM data
-* Setup und usage of a OGC web service
+* Setup und usage of a OGC Web Feature Service

 ## Examples of Python Scripts
 * [CityGML](CityGML)